timotoots/laastutabloo/README.md

 # laastutabloo
 Source code for art installation Laastutabloo in Estonian National Museum.

-Released for self documenation and educational purposes.
+Released here for self documentation and educational purposes.

 # Software